cirosantilli/linux-cheat/hardlink.md

     echo b > d/b
     [ `cat a` = b ] || exit 1

-#it is not efficient to find all paths of an inode
+#It is not efficient to find all paths of an inode

-the only way to do that is searching every file on the system, if you have permissions...
+The only way to do that is searching every file on the system, if you have permissions...

-the only way to check if two files are hardlinked is by comparing their inodes.
+The only way to check if two files are hardlinked is by comparing their inodes.

-#count
+#Count

-it is possible to tell how many hardlinks a file has with stat:
+It is possible to tell how many hardlinks a file has with stat:

     stat -c '%h' f

-since the filesystem has to count this to be able to delete the file when the count reaches 0.
+Since the filesystem has to count this to be able to delete the file when the count reaches 0.

-#permissions
+#Permissions

-you must have read *and* write premissions to the file in order to make a hardlink to it:
+You must have read *and* write permissions to the file in order to make a hardlink to it:

     su a
     touch a